ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 Breath recollection is quite nice... specially if you use the neutral, simple, quite stupid knowledge of `i am inhaling`, and of `i am exhaling`, to level up your game skills.
 Would the world have a problem is we were to wait for the current or `i am exhaling` to finish?

 Give you some room before you commands your animals to react, to open the door, to see what they bring you from that assumed external that is very felt internal.
-If the trainer is always ready to react, the animals will naturally follow.
+If the tamer is always ready to react, the animals will naturally follow.
 If one does seclusion, [even when he is not in the ideal pasture of being alone in the forest, under a tree], from being ready to react, from being eager to react as soon as something happens, from being ready to change our experience, to push the commands, to accumulate and carry uncountable saṅkhāras...

 This would correspond to the abandoning of hindrances and culminate in `jhāna` [meditating beyond the liability of hindrances].